catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 This section assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`command-line-tools`.

+If you would prefer to use the older individual project based commandline tools then please refer to this page instead :ref:`commandline-tools-deprecated`.

 .. note::

  This documentation displays values like ``<PRIVATE_SUBNET_ID>`` in command output, the majority of these will be displayed as UUIDs in your output.
 We will store many of these values in bash variables prefixed with ``CC_`` so you do not have to cut and paste them.
 The prefix ``CC_`` (Catalyst Cloud) is used to distinguish these varibles from the ``OS_`` variables derived from an openrc file.